CharlieCallahan/GPU_Accelerated_Absorption_Sim/readme.txt

 Build & install instructions:

-make sure you have python3 installed
+Windows python module quick install guide:

-install the latest nvidia drivers for your GPU https://www.nvidia.com/Download/index.aspx
+	1. Install the latest Nvidia drivers for your GPU https://www.nvidia.com/Download/index.aspx

-install microsoft visual studio build tools (only versions 2017-2019 work!) if you are using windows, this downloads the required windows c++ compiler
+	2. Install Microsoft Visual Studio Build tools 2019 (The version must be 2017-2019, the newer versions arent yet compatible with the Nvidia libraries).

-Then install the nvidia cuda toolkit at https://developer.nvidia.com/cuda-downloads
+	3. Install the Nvidia Cuda toolkit at https://developer.nvidia.com/cuda-downloads , this downloads the GPU compute libraries.

-Then from there you should be able to compile the C/C++/Cuda code using gcc/g++/nvcc
+	4. Run "x64 Native Tools Command Prompt for VS 2019"

+	5. In the command prompt, move to the pyInterface directory using the command: cd {pyInterface directory path}

+	6. Build the python module with the command: python3 setup.py build

+	7. Install the python module with the command: python3 setup.py install --user

+	8. Now you should be able to use the GAAS api from your default python environment, if you want to use it from a virtual environment you need to copy the .pyd file in pyInterface/build/lib.win-*/ into your virtual environment.

+	9. The gaas.py file contains wrapper functions around the gaasAPI functions for ease of use.
+The functions in this file should be used in most cases.

 The library can also be built as a python module to be directly swapped in as a much faster replacement of the hapi absorptionCoefficient_Voigt function.